-- The implications of population ageing for health and longterm care, Howse and Harper, International Alliance of Research Universities, 2006-7 - Policy challenges of population ageing, Howse, James Martin, 2008-2011 - Caregiving for older people in contexts of poverty in Sub-Saharan Africa: recognizing and addressing a 'Cultural

-- Longevity and Risk.
+- The implications of population ageing for health and longterm care, Howse and Harper, International Alliance of Research Universities, 2006-7 - Policy challenges of population ageing, Howse, James Martin, 2008-2011 - Caregiving for older people in contexts of poverty in Sub-Saharan Africa: recognizing and addressing a 'Cultural lag', Aboderin and Hoffman, 2014 - Longevity and Risk.
 Lack of financial planning and financial preparedness for retirement is an acknowledged problem in many countries.
-The Longevity and Risk Programme examined these key questions asking whether and how our present understanding of the determinants of recent mortality trends should be incorporated, Howse, 2006-9 - Equity and efficiency implications of changes in policy narratives for social and long-term care of frail older people since 1980, Political scientists and social policy analysts have described how policy ends and means for broad areas have differed between periods since 1980.
-This project analyses the content of policy statements supplemented with analyses of publicly available data, Howse, 2009-11 - A Review of Physical and Psychological Health and Wellbeing of Older Women in Sub-Saharan Africa Mangipudi, S., Cosco, T. & Harper, S, 2019 - Healthy Ageing and Healthcare Services, Howse, 2010-2012
+The Longevity and Risk Programme examined these key questions asking whether and how our present understanding of the determinants of recent mortality trends should be incorporated, Howse, 2006-9

+- Equity and efficiency implications of changes in policy narratives for social and long-term care of frail older people since 1980, Political scientists and social policy analysts have described how policy ends and means for broad areas have differed between periods since 1980.
+This project analyses the content of policy statements supplemented with analyses of publicly available data, Howse, 2009-11 - A Review of Physical and Psychological Health and Wellbeing of Older Women in Sub-Saharan Africa Mangipudi, S., Cosco, T. & Harper, S, 2019 - Healthy Ageing and Healthcare Services, Howse, 2010-2012 - Migrant carers, Leeson and Hoff, NORFACE and John Fell, 2006-2009 - Migrant carers, Leeson (with COMPASS), Nuffield Foundation, 2008-2010 explore the situation of older people using telecare and assistive technology with a communication function within its client group.